 Coined by the ever critical George Bernard Shaw in 1895 and based on the name of the French dramatist Victorien Sardou, the term Sardoodledom refers to stagey, contrived, melodramatic theater and drama.

 Derived from the German for “sleeping coat,” schlafrock is an old word for a robe or dressing gown.

-Probably derived from an earlier word, scruze, meaning “to squeeze,” the 18th century verb scrouge means “to crowd someone,” or “to encroach on someone’s personal space.”
-Worth remembering for the morning commute.
+Probably derived from an earlier word, scruze, meaning “to squeeze,” the 18th-century verb scrouge means “to crowd someone,” or “to encroach on someone’s personal space.”
+Worth remembering in the COVID-19 era.